usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for documenting attempts to obtain IoT device components or information.

 Policies and procedures provide the details necessary to implement management and operational controls for documenting attempts to obtain IoT device components, or IoT device information system service documentation when such documentation is either unavailable or nonexistent, and documenting the appropriate response for employees to follow.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**